PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 Validate both optional policies, state reuse, orchestration structure, core, architecture, pass efficiency, and TensorFlow import blocking sequentially.
 Commit and push only; do not create or update a pull request.

+## Late layout cluster result propagation implementation checkpoint

+`run_late_layout_mean_spp_gather_constant_cast()` now returns the exact raw tuple produced by `run_recovery_invocations()`.
+The lowerer's private helper returns that tuple unchanged.
+Required-only execution therefore exposes five ordered dictionaries, while layout-enabled execution exposes six, with the same invocation order, state scope, diagnostics, and exception semantics.

+The terminal production call remains an ignored expression.
+No result is yet captured, no mutation aggregate is formed, and the unconditional phase reconciliation is unchanged.
+The optional layout dictionary still carries the non-mutating `iterations` field and must be normalized before any future guard.

+Focused orchestration and structural coverage is `15 passed in 2.20s`.
+The sequential late-cluster, child constant-fold/cast, core, pass-efficiency, architecture, and TensorFlow-import-blocked gate is `376 passed in 26.14s`.
+Ruff, Python bytecode compilation, and whitespace validation pass.

+At resume, characterize a normalized mutation aggregate for this one cluster without guarding the broad phase reconciliation yet.
+The aggregate must map the optional layout result to its four mutation keys, retain each required pass dictionary, and account for any zero-rewrite pruning performed by those owners.
+Commit and push only; do not create or update a pull request.